Efficiently Computing Equilibria in Budget-Aggregation Games

 Iterating over all $m$ alternatives and, for every alternative, sorting at most $n$ agents according to their peaks leads to a run-time complexity of $O(m n \log n)$. \end{proof}

-This construction provides an efficient algorithm to obtain an NE given a set of optimal distributions of the agents.
+This construction provides an efficient algorithm for obtaining an NE given a set of optimal distributions of the agents.
 Additionally, we can also show whether a given overall distribution can be represented as individual distributions that constitute an NE.

 \begin{theorem} For $\ell_1$ preferences, one can check in polynomial time whether an overall distribution can be decomposed into a Nash equilibrium. \end{theorem}

 \begin{proof} Let $\delta$ be the overall distribution.
 We now consider the following linear constraints to find individual distributions constituting an NE where $d_{i, x}$ are the variables for all $i \in N$ and $x \in A$: